StackTips

 Spring Boot is a popular, open-source, enterprise-level framework for creating standalone, production-grade applications that run on the Java Virtual Machine (JVM).

-Why Spring Boot when we have Spring?
+Why do we need Spring Boot when we have Spring framework?

 While the Spring framework is a powerhouse with many built-in production-ready features, it requires complex configurations.
 We need to create XML or Java-based configurations to enable different features of the Spring Framework.